Chat with us, powered by LiveChat

 Bundling Shipments for Discounts

-For example, if the average cost per mile to transport one car is $1, shipping two cars simultaneously might reduce this to $0.8 or even $0.7 per mile per car, potentially saving you hundreds of dollars.
+For instance, if for your car type, model, and distance, the average cost per mile is $1, shipping two cars at once might reduce this cost to $0.7 or $0.8 per mile.

 Driving a Car Long Distances Vs. Shipping It Via Transporter - 5-Point Comparison